Fifty Three Matrix Factorizations: A systematic approach: Matrices from the classical Lie groups

-Out of 24 combinations, we omit the overlapping (i.e., isomorphic, so double counting) 11.
+Out of 24 combinations\footnote{2 for the choice of $*$, 3 for the choice of $\mathbb{F}$, 4 for the choice of $J$.}, we omit the overlapping (i.e., isomorphic, so double counting) 11.
+(Remark \ref{rem:conjsymp} talks about one such isomorphism.)
 The remaining 13 Lie groups are presented in the \textit{upper part} of Table \ref{tab:translation} denoted by 5 simplified $\beta$-notated symbol: $\Gl_\beta(n)$, $\Un_\beta(n)$, $\Un_\beta(p, q)$, $\Symp_\beta(2n)$ and $\Ortho_\beta(n)$.
 The \textit{lower table} drills down into the complete list of 13 classical Lie groups including the commonly used Lie group symbols (column 3), the names of matrices (column 4) and definitions (column 5).
 The last column is our symbol for individual matrices which will be used throughout this paper.

 \begin{remark}[isomorphic Lie groups that change $\mathbb{F}$] The realify and complexify maps create isomorphic Lie groups.
 In the Lie theory literature, we rarely find a distinction between isomorphic representations of the same Lie group as the algebraic structure is considered more important than the specific representation.
 On the other hand, we have chosen to be more explicit: \textbf{we denote the isomorphic representation with a distinct matrix/Lie group notation.\footnote{There are a number of reasons that it is a good idea to use explicit representations.
 For example when factoring $2n\times 2n$ matrices in Section \ref{sec:F11}, it would appear to be nonsensical to multiply through an $n\times n$ complex matrix.
 (In other literature, it would be often left to the reader to realize that the isomorphism $\realify{\,\,\cdot\,\,}$ is at play.)}}